IAGO1215/Musicbee-Rules-Notebook/MP3 Tag Actions.md

-## Lowercase the letter before ' and keep the letter after ' uppercase
+## Lowercase the letter before ' and keep the letter after ' uppercase, except the initial letter of the title
 ```
 Field: TITLE
 Rex: \s(.?)'(.?)